 - Verify: Ask it "Are you sure?" or check against a similar problem.

 If the app fails to read your photo, try rewriting the equation clearly on a blank sheet of paper.
 It takes ten seconds but saves five minutes of frustration.
+For more tips on photo-scanning homework effectively, see our math homework scanner guide.

 However, using it for study is different.